 Long, high-voltage lines were developed to connect isolated generating resources with distant population areas.
-When demand in the Northwest is at its lowest during the spring and summer, these resources have the most capacity.
+During the spring and summer, when demand in the Northwest is at its lowest, these resources have the most capacity.
 This enables utilities in the area to sell a significant amount of extra power.

-This electric power grid includes the area of the eastern Rocky Mountains & the northern part of Texas.
-The EIA states that Eastern Interconnection consists of 36 balancing authorities: 31 in the United States and 5 in Canada.
+This electric power grid includes the area of east Rocky Mountains & the northern part of Texas.
+As stated by the EIA, The Eastern Interconnection consists of 36 balancing authorities: 31 in the United States and 5 in Canada.

 - It’s the largest electric power grid of the three major ones

-Eastern Interconnection (EI) is a massive and intricate network with 5,600 generators, 50,000 nodes, and 60,000 transmission lines that must be kept in perfect working order.
+Eastern Interconnection (EI) is a massive and intricate network with 5,600 generators, 50,000 nodes, and 60,000 transmission lines that must all be kept in perfect working order.
 The EI has been in operation for nearly a century and supplies electricity to around 240 million people.
-When combined with the Canadian Eastern Interconnection, the two networks comprise the world’s most extensive coordinated power system.
+The two networks, when combined with the Canadian Eastern Interconnection, comprise the world’s largest coordinated power system.